 Along with gearing and ground clearance issues, tyres are an important consideration.

 Soft-roaders leave the factory on tyres that aren’t suitable for bush work and you need tougher rubber if you’re going even mildly bush.

 Light truck tyres have heavier-built casings than passenger-car tyres, making them much more resistant to punctures.
-There are several LT tyre fitments for 18s and many more for 17s.
+There are several LT tyre fitments for 18s and 17s and a few for 19s and 20s.